 Townhome development at Oak Knoll will be designed to create functional and pedestrian friendly streetscapes.
 The orientation and layout of buildings should create 'addresses' and a sense of place for individual homes.
-Townhomes will feature required open space as defined in the City of Oakland's Zoning Ordinance.
+Townhomes should feature adequate open space and common amenities for the inhabitants as defined in the City of Oaklands Zoning Ordinances.
 Final design of towhhome parcels will be submitted to the City of Oakland in a form of a Final Development Plan, and designs will be evaluated using these guidelines.